publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch14B/schV/m__us_usc_t15_s697e.md

     (a) __Establishment__

-        The Administration may establish a Premier Certified Lenders Program for certified development companies that meet the requirements of subsection (b) of this section.
+        The Administration may establish a Premier Certified Lenders Program for certified development companies that meet the requirements of subsection (b).

     (b) __Requirements__

         (1) __Application__

-            To be eligible to participate in the Premier Certified Lenders Program established under subsection (a) of this section, a certified development company shall prepare and submit to the Administration an application at such time, in such manner, and containing such information as the Administration may require.
+            To be eligible to participate in the Premier Certified Lenders Program established under subsection (a), a certified development company shall prepare and submit to the Administration an application at such time, in such manner, and containing such information as the Administration may require.

         (2) __Designation__